rileywheadon/poll-app/ROADMAP.md

 ### Important

-#### Goals for toaday:
+- Change tier list drag and drop to a clickable interface
-- [ ] Implement new tier list viusal that scales with a varying screen size
+  - [ ] fix bug where when answers are selected inside of the tier list, they are not unchecked when placed on some other tier
-- [ ] Change tier list drag and drop to a clickable interface
+  - [ ] Correctly wire tier list results to the backend
 - [ ] Restructure ranked input so that it supports a clickable interface
-- [ ] Implement clickable interface for ranked input
+- [ ] Implement clickable ranked input interface
 - Add breakpoints
-  - [ ] Create
+  - [x] Create
 - [ ] Perfect graph visuals

 ### Small/Secondary